Israel says to close cash tap if Palestinians seek U.N. statehood

 Israel has previously frozen payments to the Palestinian government during times of heightened security and diplomatic tensions, provoking strong international criticism.

 The Palestinians are currently considered an observer "entity" at the United Nations.
-Upgrading them to a non-member state, similar to the Vatican's U.N. status, would implicitly recognise Palestinian statehood.
+Upgrading them to a non-member state, similar to the Vatican's U.N. status, would implicitly recognize Palestinian statehood.

 It could also grant them access to bodies such as the International Criminal Court in The Hague, where they could file complaints against Israel.